 Making treatment safer

 A treatment injury is a personal injury related to treatment from a registered health professional.
 There are some exclusions.
-In some cases, the cause of the injury will be inappropriate treatment.

 We encourage ways to keep patients safe – as we do for workplaces, sport, on the road, and at home.

 Supporting safer health care will reduce the amount and severity of harm that may happen when you're undergoing medical treatment.
 This means there will be less harm, shorter hospital stays and less chance of re-admission.

 In the 2018/19 financial year, we accepted 10,455 claims for injuries caused by treatments.
 Each of these claims represents someone harmed during treatment.
 Many of these injuries were preventable.

 We're here to assist you when you’re injured.
 In most cases, injuries will resolve quickly, but for a small number of cases, it can have a lasting impact on you and your family.

 We also help health professionals learn from treatment injuries, to prevent the same injuries from happening again.

 To encourage conversations around treatment safety, we've released detailed information on treatment injuries in public and private surgical hospitals.

 We've also produced a guide to help health professionals and people who are injured, understand what is involved in a treatment injury claim.

 The best way to improve treatment safety is for us to work in collaboration with those on the front line.